 Solo = No Eligible Employees

+While you have some discretion over the eligibility requirements, there are some minimum standards your plan must meet.
 Employees must become eligible if they work 1,000 or more hours per year, are at least 21 years old, and have at least one year of service.
 Plan documents may also exclude certain union employees and nonresident aliens.
 Fail any of these three, and a plan document may exclude them from eligibility if you choose.

 No W-2 Income?
 No Problem!